-On the managed systems side this software is called an Agent, it's essentially a network server, thus, the software running on the management system is essentially a client.
+On the managed system side this software is called an Agent, it's essentially a network server, accordingly, the software running on the management system is essentially a client.

-We must say essentially because some times they reverse roles and the Agent may also act as a client.
+We must say essentially, because occasionally they may reverse roles and the Agent may then also act as a client.